rhomeinel/The-Python-Workbook_My-Solutions/Chapter-1/README.md

 units in your prompt and output message; either feet or meters, depending on which unit you are more comfortable working with.

+## Exercise 4:Area of a Field

+Create a program that reads the length and width of a farmer’s field from the user in feet.
+Display the area of the field in acres.
+Hint: There are 43,560 square feet in an acre.

 © Springer International Publishing Switzerland 2014
 B. Stephenson, The Python Workbook, DOI 10.1007/978-3-319-14240-1_1